MD-Studio/MDStudio_examples/building_microservices/Python/README.md

   case it is named the same way as the actual package one level down (`hello_world`)
 - The `setup.py` file is the main file with all information on how to install the package in the users Python environment.
 It is a regular Python file where `setuptools` is imported and used to install the package.
-The information used for installation is represented as Python dictionary.
+The installation information is represented as Python dictionary.
   Package installation tools such as [pip](https://packaging.python.org/tutorials/installing-packages/) also make use of this.
 Setup.py is also the file where you want to list any Python package dependencies that your code might have in particular when these dependencies are hosted on the [Python Package Index](https://pypi.org) in case of which they will be resolved automatically at installation time.
 - The `settings.yml` (a YAML file) contains the default settings of the component.
-More on them below.
+More on that below.
 - The `hello_world` sub directory contains the actual package code which equals the distribution name as defined in `setup.py`.
 - Inside the `hello_world` package directory there should be an `__init__.py` file necessary for Python to recognize it as a package.
 It should ideally remain empty.
 There is also a `__main__.py` that contains the startup script for the component.
-- The `application.py` (or any other name) contains the actual microservice API interface with endpoints it exposes.
+- The `application.py` (or any other name) contains the actual microservice API interface defining the endpoints it exposes.
 - The `schemas` directory is something you normally do not find in a Python package.
 It contains the JSON schemas that describe the input (\*.request.v1.json) and output (\*.response.v1.json) of a microservice endpoint.
-A JSON schema contains meta-data describing a JSON construct, the message format that is been send between microservice endpoints.
-A JSON schema describes the parameters that an endpoints accepts and returns, what type and format they have, there default value, if they are required or not and so on.
+A JSON schema contains meta-data describing a JSON construct the message format that is been send between microservice endpoints.
+A JSON schema describes the parameters that an endpoint accepts and returns, what type and format they have, there default value, if they are required or not and so on.
 These schema's are used to inform the user on the requirements of an endpoint and to validate the data passed between them.
   When a microservice registers itself with the MDStudio broker the schema definitions are registered by a special `schema` microservice that is part of the MDStudio core framework.
 Central registration enables the MDStudio broker to validate all messages passed between microservices and potentially allows schemas to be reused by others.
-The schema registration supports visioning (hence the `v1` in the schema name) that allows for a degree of backwards compatibility when newer versions of a microservice are released.
+The schema registration supports versioning (hence the `v1` in the schema name) that allows for a degree of backwards compatibility when newer versions of a microservice are released.

 ### The HelloWorld microservice API